hanjingo/doc/interview.md

 Choose the appropriate searching algorithm based on factors like data structure, data size and desired search efficiency, such as Binary Search for sorted arrays and Hashing for constant-time searches.

 For more info, see: [Searching Algorithm Summary](ALGO/search.md)

+#### How deos Hashing work in searching?

+Hashing uses a hash function to compute an index for each element, allowing for constant-time search operations in the average case by storing elements in a hash table.

+For more info, see: [Searching Algorithm Summary#Hash-Based Search](ALGO/search.md)

 #### What do you understand about the DFS(Depth First Search) algorithm.